 High blood cholesterol levels can cause hardening of the arteries at a younger age.

-Other risk factors for hardening of the arteries are:
+Other factors that can contribute to hardening of the arteries include:

 Hardening of the arteries does not cause symptoms until blood flow to part of the body becomes slowed or blocked.

-If the arteries to the heart become narrow, blood flow to the heart can slow down or stop.
+If the arteries supplying the heart become narrow, blood flow can slow down or stop.
 This can cause chest pain (stable angina), shortness of breath, and other symptoms.

-Narrowed or blocked arteries may also cause problems and symptoms in your intestines, kidneys, legs, and brain.
+Narrowed or blocked arteries may also cause problems in the intestines, kidneys, legs, and brain.

 A health care provider will perform a physical exam and listen to the heart and lungs with a stethoscope.
 Hardening of the arteries can create a whooshing or blowing sound ("bruit") over an artery.